SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/workspaces/workspace.md

 ---
 id: craft-workspaces
-title: 'Workspaces'
+title: "Workspaces"
 sidebar_label: Workspaces
+hide_table_of_contents: true
 ---

 :::note
 To create workspace, navigate to the **Workspaces** in the Configuration.
 :::

 ## Creating workspaces in Configuration

 ![img](/img/responses/craft_configuration_workspaces_menu_evidence.png)

 1. Click on the add icon to open the creation pop-up.